SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: SpeakerSleuth Details

+\paragraph{DailyTalk.} DailyTalk~\cite{lee2023dailytalk} is a high-quality conversational TTS dataset derived from DailyDialog, containing 2,541 studio-quality dialogues between two participants (one male, one female).
+We use all 2,541 dialogues.
+While the speaker diversity is limited, the consistent studio conditions enable evaluation of within-speaker consistency across varied conversational scenarios.

-All datasets are used in accordance with their respective licenses: AMI Corpus and Behavior-SD under CC BY 4.0, Bazinga under CC BY-NC 4.0, and DailyTalk under CC BY-SA 4.0.
-These datasets were originally released for academic research in dialogue systems and conversational AI, and our use for benchmark evaluation is consistent with this intended purpose.
-Our benchmark results and analysis are provided for research purposes only.
+\paragraph{Licensing.} All datasets are used under their respective licenses: AMI Corpus and Behavior-SD under CC BY 4.0, Bazinga under CC BY-NC 4.0, and DailyTalk under CC BY-SA 4.0.
+Our use for benchmark evaluation is consistent with their intended academic research purposes.